jessev14/Multiattack-5e/README.md

 * Midi-QOL
 * Smooth Combat
+* Better Rolls 5e (if you're using BR, you probably don't need this module)

 MA5e was not designed to be used with any major combat automation modules.
 Therefore, Midi-QOL and Smooth Combat are not expected to be compatible as is.